alanagoyal/lexiconic/scripts/README.md

 3. The post-commit hook automatically:
    - Generates pronunciations for new/changed words
    - Generates definitions for new words without definitions
+   - Regenerates embeddings for words with changed semantic fields
-   - Stages the updated files
+   - Stages all updated files (words.json, pronunciations/, words-with-embeddings.json)
-4. Manually run `npx tsx scripts/generate-embeddings.ts` to update embeddings
-5. Commit the generated files: `git add . && git commit -m "chore: update embeddings, pronunciations, and definitions"`
+4. The hook stages the files but doesn't commit them automatically - you can review and commit them when ready

 ### Updating existing words:

 1. Edit `public/data/words.json`
 2. Commit your changes
-3. The post-commit hook will regenerate pronunciations if the word itself changed
+3. The post-commit hook automatically:
+   - Regenerates pronunciations if the word itself changed
-4. Run `npx tsx scripts/generate-embeddings.ts` if semantic fields changed
+   - Regenerates embeddings if semantic fields changed
+   - Stages all updated files
-5. Commit the updates
+4. Review and commit the updates when ready

 ---

 ## Notes

+- **All scripts** run automatically via the post-commit hook when `public/data/words.json` changes
-- **Embeddings** should be regenerated manually when semantic content changes
+- **Embeddings** are intelligently regenerated only when semantic fields change
-- **Pronunciations** are auto-generated for new/changed words via the post-commit hook
+- **Pronunciations** are generated for new or changed words
-- **Definitions** are auto-generated for new words via the post-commit hook
+- **Definitions** are generated only for new words without existing definitions
 - All scripts gracefully handle missing API keys